 Depression and Diet

 Trying to find a diet to ease depression?
-Unfortunately, there's no specific diet that works for depression.
-No studies have been done that indicate a particular eating plan can ease symptoms of clinical depression.
+Unfortunately, there's no specific diet that's been proven to relieve depression.

 Still, while certain diets or foods may not ease depression (or put you instantly in a better mood), a healthy diet may help as part of an overall treatment for depression.